GNOME/librsvg/README.md

 in the [desktop-devel-list][d-d-l] mailing list.

-**Programming languages:** There are bindings for librsvg in programming languages other than C:  FIXME: include links to the various bindings.
+**Programming languages:** There are bindings for librsvg in programming languages other than C.  FIXME: include links to the various bindings.

 Contributing to librsvg's development